-Primary Discipline(s): Theology, Biblical Studies
+Primary Discipline(s): Old Testament Studies, Theology, Philosophy

 Base Community: Staff